vaginessa/blog/articles/2016/10-javascript-optimization-by-using.md

 }
 ```

-This is a holistic optimization that creates several speedups at once:
+This is a holistic optimization that achieves several speedups at once:

 * backend generates less text (JSON response)
 * backend compresses less data